 user/pages/ folder of your Grav install.

-Currently there is only one folder in the pages folder, and it is called
+Currently, there are two folders in the pages folder, the first one is called

 01. portion of the folder is optional but provides a couple of things that can be handy.